 Diary comics are often free of maps, perhaps because their authority is located in knowledge contingent in the process of contemporaneous production.
 The mythic, objective authority implicit in maps can be seen as antithetical to the fully subjective ‘being in the moment’ which typify the narratorial register of slice-of-life diary comics.
 Not only is there tension between the two forms of epistemological truth presented, but the abstraction of signifiers in mapping semiotics requires cognitive distancing from the instantiated moment of occurrence.
-Mapping privileges the long-term formation of self, where diary comics privilege the working self. a map in the diary portion of Knisley’s travelogue would pull the reader out of the non-representational sensorial world built from the accretion of incongruous moments from Lucy’s journey by re-orientating them to the fictionality of any narrative of remembering.
+Mapping privileges the long-term formation of self, where diary comics privilege the working self.
+The appearance of a map in the diary portion of Knisley’s travelogue, for instance, would pull the reader out of the non-representational sensorial world built from the accretion of incongruous moments from Lucy’s journey by re-orientating them to the fictionality of any narrative of remembering.
 The unself-conscious, in the moment diary comic can be seen as an attempt to enact Wittgenstein’s call that ‘we must do away with all explanation, and description alone must take its place’(Wittgenstein 1986, 47).
-Geographers have drawn upon Wittgenstein’s refocusing of philosophy from cognitive abstractions to the concrete use of language in culture to relocate power into the enaction of events themselves, rather than position event as merely an outcome of cultural production (Jones 2008, 205).
+Geographers have drawn upon Wittgenstein’s refocusing of philosophy from cognitive abstractions to the concrete use of language in culture to relocate power into the enaction of events themselves, rather than the positioning of event as merely an outcome of cultural production (Jones 2008, 205).
 The act of mapping moves the authority from non-representational witnessing and process to a representational, outcome-orientated framework.

 This is not to say maps cannot be useful in forming an understanding of events documented in diary-work, but that they are culturally situated to privilege specific forms of discourse.
 Wood points out that maps developed as a form of communication to fill a specific discursive need, and their effectiveness at fulfilling this function is why they proliferated and endured (2010, 19).
 The abstracting semiotics of maps may be most useful in either orientating oneself prior to an experience occurring, or in an attempt to synthesize past lived experiences.
 Sometimes the Wittgensteinian event is inherently incomprehensible, and as such, must be approached via the remoteness of abstraction.
 In trauma, where experience of the past is excluded from the self-hood of the subject, the physicality of place can ground a working narration of memory.
 In ‘A Domestic Geography of Everyday Terror’, Belinda Morrissey utilizes the abstracting properties of place in order to telescope repetitive traumatic events into controllable narratives that can be integrated holistically into her sense of self (2012, 192).
 Maps can therefore serve a function in just about any method of autobiographical construction, as long as care is taken to exploit the discourse functions activated by the form effectively to enhance the narrative proposition of the text.